HossainAraf/Math-Magicians/README.md

 ### Key Features <a name="key-features">

-- A single page front-end application.
+- A single page front-end application(SPA).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>